 In an action filed July 27, 2007 entitled ICU Medical, Inc. v.
-RyMed Technologies, Inc. in the United States District Court for the District of Delaware, we alleged that RyMed Technologies, Inc. ("RyMed") infringes certain of ICU's patents through the manufacture and sale of certain products, including its InVision-Plus valves.
-We sought monetary damages and injunctive relief.
-As noted in Part I, Item 3 of our Annual Report on Form 10-K for the year ended December 31, 2010, trial commenced on December 13, 2010, and on December 17, 2010, the jury returned a verdict in our favor on two patents.
-The parties are engaged in post-trial briefings and motion practice, and have requested a re-trial on certain matters.
-We intend to continue to vigorously pursue these matters.
+RyMed Technologies, Inc. in the United States District Court for the District of Delaware (the "District Court"), ICU Medical, Inc. ("ICU") alleged that RyMed Technologies, Inc. ("RyMed") infringes certain ICU patents through the manufacture and sale of its original and current InVision-Plus valves.
+ICU seeks monetary damages and injunctive relief and intends to vigorously pursue this matter.